-All papers in IJPS are published open access and are available online immediately upon publication without registration.
-Thieme publishes the papers under the terms of the Creative Commons Attribution (CC BY) 4.0 license, which permits any user to read, download, copy, distribute, and use the content for any lawful Purpose.
+All papers in SAJC are published open access and are available online immediately upon publication without registration.
+Thieme publishes the papers under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) 4.0 license, which permits any user to use, distribute, and reproduce the content in any medium, provided that the paper is properly cited, the use is non-commercial, and no modifications or adaptions are made.